Stat184-Fall2025/Sec-1_FP_KathrynSujai_ElisabethHadzic_ElinoreWallace/README.md

 ## Data Sources and Acknowledgements

 The data comes from an open-source API [OpenF1](https://openf1.org/).
 It contains historical and real time F1 data.
 For our data, we combined driver data, lap data, and stint data.
+There were 2 issues in the data: lap 1 having incomplete data and outlaps having significantly higher lap time.
+We removed rows for lap 1 because it didn't count as a full lap and was N/A. We removed outlaps because they were outliers and not a fair and accurate representation of lap time on a compound.

 ## Current Plan